wintercms/docs/backend-lists.md

 <a name="custom-value-selection"></a>
 ### Custom value selection

 It is possible to change the source and display values for each column.
-If you want to source the column value from another column, do so with the `valueFrom` option.
+If you want to source the column value that is actually displayed from another model attribute (or even a relationship's attribute) you can do so with the `valueFrom` option.

 ```yaml
 other_name: